kivikakk/kivikakk.ee/jekyll/_posts/2024-08-06-tüüpiautomaat.md

 * Assert that the type of the runtime value left on the stack is the same as what the compiler expects!

+[^one]: I first used each type's zero value, but then we get division by zero errors while trying
+        to execute the code!

 I love how much this solution takes care of itself.
 While it lacks the self-descriptive power of a more coupled approach to designing the compiler and